FEATURES|COLUMNS|Exploring Chinese Buddhism

 The benefits of meditation are widely understood as helping to improve our mental focus and our mental health.
 In China, various meditation methods, described as mingxiang (冥想, deep contemplation), have been popularized in recent years, mainly by wellness professionals.
 However, few people in China are aware that meditation has a long history, and was practised and advocated by the Buddha himself, as Ven.
 Daowei reminded us in his first lecture.

-Indeed, we all know that the Buddha attained enlightenment under the Bodhi Tree, but we often neglect to realize the fact that his enlightenment was realized through meditation.
+Indeed, we all know that the Buddha attained enlightenment under the Bodhi Tree, but we often neglect the fact that his enlightenment was realized through meditation.
 That is why many Buddha statues and images are in meditative postures.
 As early as the sixth century, the Chinese had already compiled systematic and comprehensive treatises on meditation, a practice called dazuo (打坐) or zuochan (坐禪, sitting dhyāna) by the Buddhist community.
 The methods and doctrines of zhiguan chan (止観禪, śamatha-vipaśyanā dhyāna) laid out by the aforementioned master Zhiyi have been consulted by the lay and monastic sangha from all Buddhist schools up to today.
 The purpose of meditation is beyond the concerns of the body.
 It is a path one takes to find truth, answering questions such as, “Who am I?”
 “Why am I here?” and “Where am I going?”

 While teaching meditation by following authentic and ancient methods, the Yuquan Monastery retreat also aims to create a pristine environment to calm the mind and cultivate insight.
 For seven days, there was no talking, no digital devices, and no food after noon.
 Each morning, we would rise at 4am, and attend a prayer and chanting session with the monastics at 4:30am.
 Throughout the day, we had alternating sessions of sitting meditation and walking meditation, four hours each in total.
 In the evening, we recited the Diamond Sutra, which was followed by a lecture from Ven.
 Daowei.
 Eventually, at 10:30pm, the day would come to an end.